t-karasova/grs-retail/README.md

 The code here demonstartes how to consume Google Retail Search API in Java

 ### Authorization
-In order to authenticate and authorize the client please open the Java Process Console and use a command to set the Project_Id:
+In order to authenticate and authorize the client please open a Terminal and use a command to set the Project_Id:

 ```
 gcloud config set project project_id